jnozzi/cocoadev.com/SiteContent/General/NSDocumentDesign.markdown

 This is a bit of a RTFM question, really, but here it goes anyhow.

-You need to '''initialise''' data as a part of your '''[[NSDocument]]''', whenever you create one.
+You need to **initialise** data as a part of your **General/NSDocument**, whenever you create one.
 To do this, you need to override the designated initialiser of your document.
-Now, a glance at the [[NSDocument]] documentation should show you that there are two designated initialisers for an [[NSDocument]], viz:
+Now, a glance at the General/NSDocument documentation should show you that there are two designated initialisers for an General/NSDocument, viz:

 *